Pinkstink-Rust/Rust-Server-Metrics/README.md

 If you plan to play around with the `Amount of metrics to submit in each request` configuration variable, ensure you watch the size of the report buffer.

 # Securing InfluxDB 1.8
+**IMPORTANT - Failure to secure your InfluxDB can result in your data being accessible to the general public!
+Please follow all steps below**

 ## Enable Authentication